 Anti Heroes generally fall under Dark Is Not Evil rather than this Trope unless they're a Knight Templar, for instance, a ruthless Church Militant who works with the good guys.
 Light Is Not Good is when a character is directly bad, directly villainous — and still has Light powers.
 Depending on characterization, they might be sympathetic, perhaps well-intentioned but horribly misguided.
 Or the person could be the most gleefully twisted bastard imaginable.

 See also Pure Is Not Good, Face of an Angel, Mind of a Demon, Man in White/Woman in White, Lawful Stupid, Good Is Boring, God Is Evil.
 May result in Good Powers, Bad People.
-Often overlaps with Holy Hand Grenade.
+Often overlaps with Light 'em Up and Holy Hand Grenade.
 Oh, while we're at it, Frickin' Laser Beams are made of light too.
 Fire can be applied to this as well, as well as electricity and ice, as well as the blinding flash provided by Nuclear Weapons or an gamma ray burst or asteroid/comet impact.
 In this case, see also Bright Is Not Good, which only applies to colors.
 Not related to Good Is Not Nice, though the borders can be fluid.

 Keep in mind that stories where Light Is Not Good does not automatically enforce Dark Is Not Evil.
 In Fact, stories where Dark Is Evil and Light Is Not Good are commonplace to show that the light can be just as foul as darkness.
 In addition, some stories may use BOTH Light Is Not Good and Light Is Good at the same time, with good light based characters calling the evil ones Hypocrites.